All Episodes

 Mitopure, from Timeline, works by triggering mitophagy.

-The data shows significant improvements in muscle strength, about 12% with intake of urolithin A. We observed clinically meaningful improvements with urolethan A on aerobic endurance and physical performance, but do not notice a significant improvement on peak power output.
+We observe clinically meaningful improvements with urolethin A on aerobic endurance and physical performance, but did not notice a significant improvement on peak power output, that from the abstract of the 2022 paper.

 Take two soft gels of mitopure a day for two months, and you may see significant improvements in your muscle strength and endurance.

-MitoPure enhances your cells' ability to clean themselves up, regenerate new healthy mitochondria.
+Mitopure enhances your cells' ability to clean themselves up, regenerate new healthy mitochondria.

 In combination with regular physical activity, mitopure can help you stay strong and healthy into old age.